ncbdrck/UniROS/README.md

          max_episode_steps=1000,
     )
     ```
 - Finally instead of using `import gym` and then `gym.make('MyEnv-v0')` use the following to create the environment.
-This will create separate processes for each environment making it possible to run multiple environments in parallel.
+This will create **separate processes** for each environment, making it possible to run multiple environments in parallel.
     ```python
     # for both simulated and real environments
     import uniros as gym
     env = gym.make('MyEnv-v0')
     ```

-## Script: `check_repos.sh`
+## Scripheck_repos.sh`
 Below is the `check_repos.sh` script.
 Save this in your `home` directory and run it to check if `multiros` and `realros` are already downloaded.

 ```bash